stanton26/AppDefense/labs/v2/horizon-lab.md

 2. **Settings** - Gives you access to your vSphere Client (HTML5), vCenter Server API, PowerCLI Connect, vCenter Server and reviews your Authentication information.
 3. **Troubleshooting** - Allows you to run network connectivity tests to ensure all necessary access is available to perform select tasks.
 4. **Add Ons** - Here you will find Add On services for your VMware Cloud on AWS environment like Hybrid Cloud Extension (HCX) and VMware Site Recovery.
 5. **Networking & Security** - Provides a full diagram of the Management and Compute Gateways.
-This is where you can configure locgical networks, VPNs and firewall rules.
+This is where you can configure logical networks, VPNs and firewall rules.
 We will cover this in more detail later.
 Click on Networking & Security to learn more about VMware Cloud on AWS Network and Security Configuration.

 ## What is Horizon on VMware Cloud on AWS